-We were doing ok, my two sons, my husband and I. We had our share of sibling arguments, the universal family struggles of getting the kids out of the door on time, with teeth brushed, coats on, water bottles and everything.
+We were doing ok, my two sons, my husband and I. We had our share of struggles.
+The sibling arguments, the universal family struggles of getting the kids out of the door on time.
+The dragged-out, seemingly never-ending bedtime battles.
 No huge issues.
 But SURELY family life could be better than mildly (or hugely) irritating? … Continue reading Surely Family Life (and Bedtimes) Shouldn’t be Such A Struggle!

 Our children can be anxious about so many things, and it can be painful to watch.
 We don't need all our children to demand the attention of a room, or be the first to try out something new.
 We don't need all our children to be the first to pet a dog, or hold a … Continue reading Free Class – Your Anxious Child

 Bickering?
 Fighting?
 Problematic Competitiveness?
 Indifference?
 Teasing?
 Put Downs?
 You and your children are not alone!
 As the holidays approach we can really dread the sibling rivalry that can be triggered as we all spend more time together as a family, in an often busy, supposedly lovely, festive season.
 Would you like some ideas of how … Continue reading Sibling Rivalry – Free Class

 Getting the Support We ALL Need

 Parenting is HARD.
 Not always, but often.
 It's complex, demanding, often undervalued.
 Sometimes it feels relentless.
 When our children are struggling they show us.
 They signal us in unique and varied ways.
 Tantrums?
 Aggression?
 Anxiety?
 Rigidity?
 Non-cooperation?
 Sibling Rivalry?
 Sleep Troubles?
 Picky Eating?
 Sometimes it's US that are struggling.
 WE feel overwhelmed, anxious, angry, frustrated. … Continue reading Getting the Support We ALL Need